Last Updated: 5/22/23 | May 22nd, 2023

 12. The drug deal gone bad

 This scam is common in many developing countries — especially those with a lively party scene, like in Southeast Asia.
-You’re in a popular tourist area (usually a party place) and someone offers you drugs.
+You’re in a popular tourist area and someone offers you drugs.
 You say yes, and before you know it, a (real) cop is on the scene!
-They offer to arrest you or you can pay the fine right there (i.e., a bribe).
+They threaten to arrest you unless you pay a fine right there (i.e., a bribe).
 Caught red-handed, you’ll probably pay the bribe rather than go to jail.

-Simply put: Don’t buy drugs in other countries!
+To avoid this scam, don’t buy illegal drugs in other countries!

 13. The wrong change